 The sigma-1 receptor is widely expressed in the central nervous system, where it has a neuroprotective role in ischaemia and stroke, and an involvement in schizophrenia.
 The sigma-1 receptor interacts functionally with a variety of ion channels, including the NMDA receptor.
 We showed that the sigma-1 receptor binds directly and specifically to GluN1 subunits within GluN1/GluN2A NMDA receptor heterotetramers.
 This interaction likely accounts for at least some of the observed modulatory effects of sigma-1 receptor ligands on the NMDA receptor.

-In collaboration with Dr. Olivier Soriani (University of Nice), we have investigated the interaction between the sigma-1 receptor and the Nav1.5 voltage-gated Na+ channel, which has been implicated in promoting the invasiveness of cancer cells.
-AFM imaging demonstrates that the sigma-1 receptor binds to Nav1.5 with four-fold symmetry.
+In collaboration with Dr. Olivier Soriani (University of Nice), we investigated the interaction between the sigma-1 receptor and the Nav1.5 voltage-gated Na+ channel, which has been implicated in promoting the invasiveness of cancer cells.
+AFM imaging demonstrated that the sigma-1 receptor binds to Nav1.5 with four-fold symmetry.
 Hence, each set of six transmembrane regions in Nav1.5 likely constitutes a sigma-1 receptor binding site.
-Interestingly, two known sigma-1 receptor ligands, haloperidol and (+)-pentazocine disrupt the sigma-1 receptor/Nav1.5 interaction both in vitro and in living cells.
-At the moment, we are looking at the interaction between the sigma-1 receptor and the hERG voltage-gated K+ channel, and trying to elucidate the mechanisms by which drugs perturb the interactions between the sigma-1 receptor and its ion channel targets.
+Interestingly, two known sigma-1 receptor ligands, haloperidol and (+)-pentazocine disrupted the sigma-1 receptor/Nav1.5 interaction both in vitro and in living cells.
+At the moment, we are looking at the interaction between the sigma-1 receptor and the Orai1 channel, that is responsible for store-operated Ca2+ entry, and trying to elucidate the mechanisms by which drugs perturb the interactions between the sigma-1 receptor and its ion channel targets.